 1700 Nations Drive, Gurnee IL 60031

 Last fall break, my family went to the Gurnee Great Wolf Lodge for Howl-O-Ween.
-We just loved the festivities including elaborate large balloon designs of a ghost, bat, and spider in the lobby, the Halloween-themed art and crafts, the trick-or-treat trail, and the dance party to name a few.
+We just loved the festivities including elaborate large balloon designs of a ghost, bat, and spider in the lobby, the Halloween-themed arts and crafts, the trick-or-treat trail, and the dance party to name a few.
 Back again this year, the Great Wolf Lodge in Gurnee will also have Boo Bingo, yoga, a Monster Bash dance party, storytime, and much more.
 Check online for promo codes when you book!

 The City Museum